Karl Helfferich: Biography

+The lawsuit was a substantial event in the Weimar Republic, and especially for Helfferich.
+After the publication of his seminal pamphlet Fort mit Erzberger! ('Away with Erzberger!') regarding the prominent Weimar politician Matthias Erzberger in 1919, he began a very public political tirade smearing Erzberger's name.
+He accused Erzberger of financial improprieties, such as his financial decisions to use war bonds instead of taxes during the war and questioned his patriotism, focusing particularly on Erzberger's role in the armistice negotiations, which Helfferich and his nationalist supporters viewed as a betrayal of Germany.
+This all culminated in action when Erzberger filed formal suit against Helfferich citing libel in January 1920.
+After weeks of deliberation and statements, the presiding judge ruled in favor of Erzberger, forcing Helfferich to pay a fine of 300 marks.
+Despite losing the legal battle, in the eye of the German public, Helfferich and his right-wing political views were seen as the winner.
+After pressure from his own party, Erzberger was forced to resign his position as Finance Minister.
+In the eyes of the public, support had fully rallied behind Helfferich, mirroring the sway of the political climate during this tumultuous period.
+Unfortunately, tensions continued to rise against Erzberger until he was assassinated by two individuals who were directly tied to the Organization Consul.

-Helfferich was a prominent politician of the German National People's Party (DNVP) and gave radical antirepublican speeches against politicians who supported reparations fulfilment.
+Helfferich was a prominent politician of the German National People's Party (DNVP) and gave radical anti-republican speeches against politicians who supported reparations fulfilment.
 In June 1920 he was selected as spokesman in the Reichstag for the parliamentary committee of inquiry into policies during the war, which he defended.

-During the 1923 hyperinflation, Helfferich developed a plan for a new rye currency, indexed to the price (in paper marks) of rye and other agriculture products.
-His plan was rejected because of the extreme variability in the price of rye compared to other commodities, but many of his plan elements were incorporated in the successful RentenMark, which began circulation on 15 November 1923.
+During the 1923 hyperinflation, Helfferich developed a plan for a new rye currency, indexed to the price (in paper marks) of rye and other agricultural products.
+His plan was rejected because of the extreme variability in the price of rye compared to other commodities, but many of his plan elements were incorporated in the successful Rentenmark, which began circulation on 15 November 1923.
 At the end of 1923, when Helfferich applied for the post of Reichbank president, he was rejected in favor of Hjalmar Schacht.

 Helfferich was killed in a railway wreck near Bellinzona, Switzerland, on 23 April 1924.

 Legacy

 His publications comprise chiefly economic and political studies.